Fonta1n3/FullyNoded-BitcoinCore/Pods/Tor/Tor/openssl/krb5/doc/admin/conf_files/krb5_conf.rst

     (:ref:`duration` string.)
 Sets the default renewable lifetime for initial ticket requests.
 The default value is 0.

+**request_timeout**
+    (:ref:`duration` string.)
+Sets the maximum total time for KDC and password change requests.
+This timeout does not affect the intervals between requests, so setting a low timeout may result in fewer requests being attempted and/or some servers not being contacted.
+A value of 0 indicates no specific maximum, in which case requests will time out if no server responds after several tries.
+The default value is 0.
+(New in release 1.22.)

 **spake_preauth_groups**
     A whitespace or comma-separated list of words which specifies the groups allowed for SPAKE preauthentication.
 The possible values